 All BSG members are expected to aspire and adhere to these Guiding Principles:

-• Excellence, integrity, and honesty in all aspects of professional practice
+- Promote excellence, integrity, and honesty in all aspects of professional practice.

 Detailed information for those acting as a trustee for the society is available in ‘The essential trustee (CC3)‘, a charity commission publication.
 All trustees should have signed the the BSG trustee declaration.